FChia11/gradstudent/content/publication/wine_nlp/index.md

 doi: '10.1017/jwe.2025.10102'

 # Publication name and optional abbreviated publication name.
-publication: Accepted at *Journal of Wine Economics*
+publication: Accepted at the *Journal of Wine Economics*

 abstract: Technological similarity enables wine operators to share best practices, benchmark against industry standards, and identify new areas of innovation.
 Despite this, measuring similarity is notoriously challenging.
 In this paper, I use sentence embeddings on wine patent data to show how similarity compares across different models.
 I validate the results both internally and externally, showing large discrepancies in annual trends.
 The results underscore the importance of selecting suitable models for market assessment, providing a valuable primer for both wine operators and technologists.